Last Updated on October 15, 2021

 - Don’t remind them that life goes on.
 This may be true, but when grief is fresh, now’s not the time to say it.

 - Don’t make your loved one’s grief about you.
 If they’ve just lost a pet, don’t share stories of your own pet’s demise.
 If they’ve lost their grandfather, don’t go over the timeline of your own grandfather’s death.

-- Don’t tell them that they’re loved one is “in a better place.”
+- Don’t tell them clichés (religious or otherwise).
+Give them real love and hope by thinking through what you tell them.
+Avoid any phrase that includes the word “vibes.”
+Avoid saying their loved one is “in a better place.”
 Whether or not they are religious, right now – at least to them – there is no place they’d rather their loved one be that right by their side again.

 Specific Sympathy Messages & Examples

 Let’s get really specific.
 Below, we’ll take a look at some actual phrases and messages of condolence that you can offer your grieving loved one.